morrisonlevi/Ardent/README.md

 ### Roadmap

 There is no roadmap for this project.
 I work on it when I find something in my daily coding that could benefit this library.
 A few associates of mine also use this (unstable) repository and suggest changes.
-I intend to release version 1.0.0 when it has been successfully used in multiple projects and can commit to a stable api.
+I intend to release version 1.0.0 when it has been successfully used in multiple projects and can commit to a stable API.
 Until then, minor versions will be tagged as they are deemed helpful.
 Once released, this project will follow [semantic versioning](http://semver.org).

 #### Why not use the existing Standard PHP Library?